nicholas-auyeung/File-Handling/README.md

 ## Features

 	- Creates file if file name does not already exists
+	- Read from a newly created or existing file
-	- Write to newly created or existing files
+	- Write to newly created or existing file
-	- Append to newly created or existing files
+	- Append to newly created or existing file

 ## Installation